Caffeine in Monster vs. Coffee: Which Has More? By How Much?

 Coffee has long been used to wake us up in the mornings and provide that jolt of energy to get through the rest of the day as the afternoon begins to wane.

 At one time, coffee was the only choice in town if you wanted an afternoon pick-me-up.
-However, that’s no longer true, as there are several products and energy drinks today that give you a much-needed jolt.
+But, that’s no longer true, as there are numerous products and energy drinks today that give you a much-needed jolt.

 But, which is better, coffee or energy drinks?
 Which one has more caffeine?
 By how much?
 We’ll compare the caffeine in Monster vs. coffee in this guide.
-By the end, you’ll find out whether you’ll be better off popping the top on a Monster energy ingest or literally brewing a pot of coffee to settle in for that all-night study session.
+By the end, you’ll know whether you’ll be better off popping the top on a Monster energy ingest or simply brewing a pot of coffee to settle in for that all-night study session.

 A Quick Look Caffeine Content: Monster vs. Coffee